ipapapa/IoT-MicroLocation/README.md

 ## Java application

+### Getting Started (WemoController3 & interactiveRoom)

+After successfully importing the Java project and running it on a local TomCat server or in the cloud on a BlueMix server, there are only a few parts of of the Java application that will change based on your environment.
+These will basically be how you always initialize your server to a new environment.

+#### WemoController3:

+Open in the project in an IDE or open WemoController3.java in a text editor and scroll to line 105.
+Here we change the points of our landmarks (“beacons”).
+Insert the meter locations of the beacons within the room.
+On line 116, also change the array size of array variable ‘re’ to the amount of beacons the user has within the room.
+In lines 374, 378, 382, 386 also change the minor values of the beacons you are working with.

+For example: (B1 is a beacon minor value of 1)

 <img src="https://github.com/idarwish1/images/blob/master/beaconplacement.png" alt="alt text" width="" height="400">

 (the project folder is the micro-location folder inside the java-server folder.
 Also, the logincontroller currently in the project has no use and is going to be included in the future versions. )